tytydraco/yessleep/out/The_seagulls_are_bringing_my_mother_back_to_me_piece_by_piece_by_piece.md

 Mom will want to know why I did that to her, why I agreed to its deal.

-I think she’ll be curious about why I was so, so angry.
+I think she’ll be curious about why I was so, so angry as well.

-And when she realizes I don’t have anything to tell her, when she really understands that I don’t have an explanation to give,
+And when she realizes I don’t have anything to tell her, when she truly understands that I don’t have an explanation to give,

 I think I’ll be in really, really [big trouble.](https://www.reddit.com/r/unalloyedsainttrina/comments/1j88zl3/welcome_to_a_very_chaotic_horror_subredditupdated/)